keu/docs/astro/cli/get-started.md

     - `dag_id` (Required): The name of the DAG that appears in the Airflow UI.
 Each DAG must have unique name, and Astronomer recommends using the same name for the DAG file and the `dag_id`.
     - `start_date` (Required): The date and time when the DAG is scheduled to start running, given as a datetime object.
 In this example, the DAG is triggered on its schedule as long as the current time is 0:00 UTC on July 28th, 2022 or later.
     - `schedule_interval`: The frequency the DAG runs.
 You can define this as a timedelta object, a [CRON expression](https://crontab.guru/), or as a macro such as "@daily".
 If you don't set this value, the DAG runs every 24 hours after the `start_date`.
-    - `catchup`: Determines whether the DAG reruns all DAG runs that were scheduled before today's date.
-The default value is `True`, but it's best practice to set this argument to `False` unless you are explicitly running your DAG to backfill runs.
+    - `catchup`: Defines whether the DAG reruns all DAG runs that were scheduled before today's date.
+The default value is `True`, but it is recommended that you set this argument to `False` unless you are explicitly running your DAG to backfill runs.
     - `tags`: Defines the **Tags** that appear in the **DAGs** page of the Airflow UI.
 These can help you organize DAGs in more complex projects.
     - `default_args`: A list of configurations for the DAG's behavior.
 In this DAG, these arguments change the owner of the DAG, give the DAG a maximum of two retries in case of failure, and tell the DAG to wait five minutes before retrying.
 Many more arguments can be passed to a DAG at instantiation.
 See [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/models/dag/index.html) for a complete list.